avlima/laravel-phonebook/README.md

 php -S 0.0.0.0:8000 -t public/
 ```

+## Contributing

+If you find an issue, or have a better way to do something, feel free to open an issue or a pull request.

 ##Copyright and license

-Code and documentation copyright (c) 2015, Code released under the New BSD license.
+Code and documentation copyright (c) 2017, Code released under the New BSD license.